DinoDevs/GladiatusCrazyAddon/PROGRESS.md

 	- [x] Stability improvements and tweaks
 	- [x] Audio random dependency error fix
 	- [x] Removed recipe materials' amounts from the tooltips (were invalid)
+	- [x] Item tooltips materials are now correct (but no amounts, too big data to load on every refresh)
 - **Messages**
 	- [x] Fixed new guild member detection bug
 - **Packages**